utkarsh2yadav/Face-DEtection-and-Expression-Analysis/README.md

 ## After installimng these packages, execute the blocks of code one by one
 ## After executing the last block of code, the camera will open automatically and the face recogniton and expression will be done.

+## Image dataset and training and testing model are inside the repository.

+## Literature survey is inside the ppt presentation.